Eri9898/Ticket-Lifecycle/README.md

 <br />
 </p>
 <br />
-1. You will log in as an Admin and look at the tickets, click on sign in.
+1. You will log in as an Admin and look at the tickets, click on sign in as an agent.
 <br />
 </p>
 <br />